“ AWS IAM is a cloud security practitioners’ primary control mechanism.”

 But today’s cloud infrastructure are robust and involve mapping hundreds of data points and checks.
 This is overwhelming for a human mind.
 What we need is a visual console that can encapsulate all this data and present it in an easily consumable form.

-TotalCloud Inc. will be soon rolling out a new Security View that will provide visual cues to security loopholes in real-time and in 3D space.
-Stay tuned with us.
+TotalCloud Inc. has rolled a new Security View that will provide visual cues to security loopholes in real-time and in 3D space.
+Sign-up to try.
+Want to know how the visual cues to security renders, read this post.

 As a cloud security practitioner, how are you using IAM as a primary control mechanism?
 Do share your views.